 What is the Foreign and Commonwealth Office advice on traveling to Malta?

 There are no inherent risks involved in travelling to Malta, with no reports of terrorism (although this can never be completely ruled out) and crime against tourists is also rare, although robberies, handbag snatching, pick-pocketing and theft from parked cars can occur.
+Be vigilant with all your possessions, valuables, and passports.
+And take care in crowded areas and on bus routes between Valletta and St Julian’s.

 Feel free to travel to Malta and do business as you would any other country.